Democratic Republic of the Congo

 Social Media Monitoring

-We also collaborate with Rootwise and the Congo Humanitarian Analysis Team at Mercy Corps to develop and exploit community perception data in the DRC.
-Using best practice techniques for social listening and media monitoring, the joint collaboration’s innovative multisource approach brings together social media and radio data to provide rapid, corroborated insight derived from local concerns and expressions of need.
+In a collaboration with Rootwise and the Congo Humanitarian Analysis Team at Mercy Corps, Insecurity Insight combined social media and radio data to provide rapid, corroborated insight derived from local concerns and expressions of need.

 Health Care